paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-034-economic-opportunity-program.md

   (A) pay expenses incurred by the Office in administering the revolving loan fund; and

-  (B) provide competent management and technical assistance to borrowers of loans made under subsection (a)(1)(A) of this section to assist the borrowers to achieve the purposes of such loans.
+  (B) provide competent management and technical assistance to borrowers of loans made under subsection (a)(1)(A) to assist the borrowers to achieve the purposes of such loans.

 (2) The Commissioner shall provide to the Office such management and technical assistance as the Office may request in order to carry out the provisions of this section.

 **(e) Regulations** Not later than 120 days after November 29, 1987, the Commissioner, in consultation with appropriate agencies of the State of Hawaii and community-based Native Hawaiian organizations, shall prescribe regulations which set forth the procedures and criteria to be used—

-(1) in making loans under subsection (a)(1)(A) of this section; and
+(1) in making loans under subsection (a)(1)(A); and

-(2) in canceling, adjusting, compromising, and reducing under subsection (c) of this section the outstanding amounts of such loans.
+(2) in canceling, adjusting, compromising, and reducing under subsection (c) the outstanding amounts of such loans.
 The Commissioner may prescribe such other regulations as may be necessary to carry out the purposes of this section, including regulations involving reporting and auditing.

 **(f) Authorization of appropriations; investment in obligations of United States**

 (1) There is authorized to be appropriated for each of the fiscal years 2000 and 2001, $1,000,000 for the purpose of carrying out the provisions of this section.
 Any amount appropriated under this paragraph shall remain available for expenditure without fiscal year limitation.

-(2) The revolving loan fund that is required to be established under subsection (a)(1) of this section shall be maintained as a separate account.
+(2) The revolving loan fund that is required to be established under subsection (a)(1) shall be maintained as a separate account.
 Any portion of the revolving loan fund that is not required for expenditure shall be invested in obligations of the United States or in obligations guaranteed or insured by the United States.

 **(g) Reports to Congress; contents**

 (1) The Commissioner, in consultation with the Office, shall submit a report to the President pro tempore of the Senate and the Speaker of the House of Representatives not later than January 1 following each fiscal year, regarding the administration of this section in such fiscal year.

-(2) Such report shall include the views and recommendations of the Commissioner with respect to the revolving loan fund established under subsection (a)(1) of this section and with respect to loans made from such fund, and shall—
+(2) Such report shall include the views and recommendations of the Commissioner with respect to the revolving loan fund established under subsection (a)(1) and with respect to loans made from such fund, and shall—

   (A) describe the effectiveness of the operation of such fund in improving the economic and social self-sufficiency of Native Hawaiians;